George Levy: Authorship

 In recent years, Levy has begun writing books as well, all of which have been collaborations with motorsports photographer Pete Biro.
 Levy's current and future works focus on ‘60s and ‘70s motorsports.

 In 2016, Levy and Biro published their first collaboration, Can-am 50th Anniversary: Flat Out with North America’s Greatest Race Series.
 The book documents the 1966-1974 North American Canadian American Challenge Cup Series, renowned for its no-holds-barred ruleset.
 One of the foremost motorsports photographers of the era, Biro was able to supply photos from races he shot across the series’ nine seasons.
 Levy wrote the text, based on his own research plus interviews with over 75 of the original participants, from “gofers” to superstars.
 Motorsports icons interviewed for Can-Am 50th Anniversary include Jim Hall, Jackie Stewart, Mario Andretti, Dan Gurney, Stirling Moss, John Surtees and Parnelli Jones.

 Of Can-Am 50th Anniversary, original series competitor and racing journalist and broadcaster Sam Posey wrote, “Your book is just fantastic.
 As far as I know, you've got the facts exactly right, which must have been the product of a lot of hard work and good thinking.”
 Car and Driver cited it as one of the “Sixteen Books Every Auto Enthusiast Should Read,” declaring it “The best account we have of the fierce, open-spec Can-Am series.”
 In 2017, Can-am 50th Anniversary was awarded a Gold Medal in the International Automotive Media Competition.

 Levy and Biro's second book, F1 Mavericks: The Men and Machines that Revolutionized Formula 1 Racing, was released in July, 2019.
 It features a foreword by Mario Andretti and an afterword by the late Niki Lauda.
 On July 21, 2019 it became the #1 New Release in Automotive Pictorial Books on Amazon.

-Levy is currently working on an authorized biography of Chaparral founder Jim Hall.
+Levy's most recent book, Texas Legend: Jim Hall and his Chaparrals, is the official biography of Chaparral founder Jim Hall.
+The 2024 work features the photography of many renowned motorsports photographers, including Biro, Bernard Cahier, Hal Crocker, Dave Friedman, Pete Lyons, Dan Boyd, Lionel Birnbom and Pulitzer Prize winner Robert H. Jackson.

+Of Texas Legend: Jim Hall and his Chaparrals, GrandPrix+ wrote, in its July 2024 issue, “For sure a leading contender in any Book of the Year contest and one that no inquisitive and self-respecting enthusiast should ignore.
+There’s only one thing I would take issue with, and that’s the sub-subtitle, ‘There’s always a better way.’
+In the case of this masterpiece, that isn’t possible…”